 That’s a lot.

 You have a lot of options for transportation if you move to Kunming to study.
 The city is serviced by an extensive public transportation network.
-There are a number of bus routes around the city.
+There are several bus routes around the city.

 Kunming is the main hub for the Yunnan Province for traveling by bus.